How to Pass the Ham Radio Technician Exam in 2026

 - Third-party traffic rules

-Similarly, the electrical principles section is worth 4 questions and covers fundamental concepts like Ohm's law, which appear throughout the exam.
+The electrical principles section has 4 questions and covers basics like Ohm's law, which pops up elsewhere on the test.

 Use Multiple Study Resources

-- ARRL License Manual: Comprehensive explanations of all exam topics
+- ARRL License Manual: Thorough explanations of all topics.

-- HamTestOnline: Adaptive learning system that focuses on your weak areas
+- HamTestOnline: An adaptive system that targets your weak spots.

 Essential Ham Radio Exam Tips for Test Day Success